nazila-entezari/COVID19-analysis-and-predictions/README.md

 # Project title: Closer look at the pandemics

 Team members:
-Fariha Sidiqqui
+- Fariha Siddiqui
-Nazila Entezari
+- Nazila Entezari
-Ying Feng
+- Ying Feng

 Questions we will be exploring:
  - What is the rate of increase in total cases for the pandemics?